Etomidate: Speech and memory test

 Another use for etomidate is to determine speech lateralization in people prior to performing lobectomies to remove epileptogenic centres in the brain.
 This is called the etomidate speech and memory test, or eSAM, and is used at the Montreal Neurological Institute.
 However, only retrospective cohort studies support the use and safety of etomidate for this test.

 Steroidogenesis inhibitor

 In addition to its action and use as an anesthetic, etomidate has also been found to directly inhibit the enzymatic biosynthesis of steroid hormones, including corticosteroids in the adrenal gland.
 As the only adrenal steroidogenesis inhibitor available for intravenous or parenteral administration, it is useful in situations in which rapid control of hypercortisolism is necessary or in which oral administration is unfeasible.

 Use in executions

-The U.S. state of Florida used the drug in a death penalty procedure when Mark James Asay, 53, was executed on August 24, 2017.
-He became the first person in the U.S. to be executed with etomidate as one of the drugs.
-Etomidate replaces midazolam as the sedative.
-Drug companies have made it harder to buy midazolam for executions.
-The etomidate was followed by rocuronium bromide, a paralytic, and finally, potassium acetate in place of the commonly used potassium chloride injection to stop the heart.
-Potassium acetate was first used for this purpose inadvertently in a 2015 execution in Oklahoma.
+The US state of Florida used the drug in a death penalty procedure when Mark James Asay was executed on 24 August 2017.
+He became the first person in the US to be executed with etomidate as one of the drugs.
+Etomidate was used in place of midazolam as the sedative because drug companies have made it harder to buy midazolam for executions.